espressif/esp-idf/examples/system/esp_timer/README.md

 ### Hardware Required

-This example should be able to run on any commonly available ESP32 development board.
+This example should be able to run on any commonly available ESP development board.

 ### Configure the project